Now Enrolling Infants, Toddlers, Preschoolers

 9. An infant’s head must remain uncovered during sleep.

-If the family has not called or arrived to pick up the child by 5:45 PM, the staff will call the parent(s)/caregiver(s) listed on the Child Information Record.
+If the family has not called or arrived to pick up the child by 5:30 PM, the staff will call the parent(s)/caregiver(s) listed on the Child Information Record.
 If the parents/caregivers do not answer, the staff will leave a voicemail if possible and immediately call individuals listed as emergency contacts on the Child Information Record.
 If the staff fail to reach anyone who is able and willing to pick up the child, the staff will call 911 and Child Protective Services.
-If the staff member does speak to an individual listed on the Child Information Record who agrees to pick up the child, but the individual fails to arrive within one hour, the staff will call 911 and Child Protective Services.
+If the staff member does speak to an individual listed on the Child Information Record who agrees to pick up the child, but the individual fails to arrive within 20 minute, the staff will call 911 and Child Protective Services.

 We are excited to learn about your family's values and celebrate milestones in the life of your child.
 While we do not hold holiday parties, we can discuss ways that your child can share special moments with their friends at school.
 Please refrain from bringing any treats or snack (packaged or homemade) to the program.
 Families are not asked to bring any party favors or trinkets for celebrations, but you are welcome to share stickers, temporary tattoos, fun pencils or markers if you feel so inclined.